 Because South Africa is one of the continent’s leading economies, it is seen as an appealing marketplace from which entrepreneurs can launch their enterprises across the whole of Africa.
 For binary options brokers, this has meant tailoring a service that will most readily accommodate South African clients.
 Today, nearly every international broker is able to provide facilities for South African clients to execute trades with, and – while international firms, rahter than domestic brokers, dominate the market – binary options trading in South Africa is a growing industry.

 It is expected that every broker should be fully licensed, and conduct its business in an open and honest fashion: that is the barest minimum.
 But to achieve a recommended status, a broker has to demonstrate additional value in their own services over their rivals’.
 Our top brokers are selected for their strengths in key areas: the responsiveness of their customer service, the usability and features of their online trading platforms, and the potential earnings on investments that are available to clients.

 Every brokerage is constantly improving their own services for existing clients, and increasing their value offering for new investors.
 Due to this constant evolution, it is likely that some of the specific details in our reports will change over time.
-Al features and services are described accurately at the time of publishing, however.

 ||Veterans in the binary options industry

 Recommended Broker: Option Fair

 As part of the TechFinancials group, Option Fair legitimised its claim to being among the most innovative trading platforms when it became the first publicly-traded binary options broker on the London Stock Exchange, in 2015.

 Using Tech Financials’ own proprietary binary options trading platform, and regulated by CySec, Option Fair provides secure, high performance facilities that suit the needs of advanced and novice investors alike.